-Recent outbreaks of the Zika virus, a disease causing fever, headaches, a rash, joint pain, conjunctivitis and muscle pain in 20% of the people who become infected, are shedding more light on how the disease is transmitted.
+Recent outbreaks of the Zika virus, a disease-causing pathogen that leads to fever, headaches, a rash, joint pain, conjunctivitis and muscle pain in 20% of the people who become infected, are shedding more light on how the virus is transmitted.

-The disease has become more visible due to large outbreaks of the infection in South America.
-Healthcare providers are detecting a link between the infection in pregnant women and the birth defect microcephaly in new born babies.
+The disease has become more visible due to large outbreaks of infection in South America.
+Healthcare providers are detecting a link between the infection in pregnant women and the birth defect microcephaly in newborn babies.

 Scientists are investigating the effects of the Zika infection in more detail, how it is transmitted and the long-term effects of infection.
 A person with suspected Zika infection should always visit a healthcare provider for confirmation and to rule out other diseases that have a similar effect.